 Hexameter

-As the writer Robert Louis Stevenson once famously said, “wine is bottled poetry”.
+As the writer Robert Louis Stevenson once famously said, “Wine is bottled poetry”.
 For this reason, poetic terms can be a good source for wine naming.
-If you go this route, skip the obvious — names like Lyric, Stanza, and so on.
+If you go this route, skip the obvious – names like Lyric, Stanza, and so on.
 Go for terms or images less well known.
-Hexameter, a named use by Ovid Wineries for one of its wine brands, is an especially strong choice, as hexameter is the meter that Ovid used for his sprawling narrative poem, Metamorphosis.
+Hexameter, a name used by Ovid Napa Valley Winery for one of its wine brands, is an especially strong choice, as hexameter is the meter that Ovid used for his sprawling narrative poem, Metamorphosis.

 Fleur de Mer

-If you find yourself in the position of naming an Old World Wine, you can be a little bit adventurous and go beyond the convention of naming a wine after family name, chateaux, or reference to the wine itself.
+If you find yourself in the position of naming an Old World Wine, you can be a little bit adventurous and go beyond the convention of naming a wine after family names, chateaux, or references to the wines themselves.
 Fleur de Mer, a winery and wine grown in Provence, does just that.
 Besides being lyrical and lovely, the name evokes curiosity: what is a flower of the sea?

 Tip: Old World wine naming can take a page from the New World wine naming playbook.
 You don’t have to go all “Bull’s Blood” and “Sledgehammer” in the name, but try taking a step or two away from Old World wine naming.
 This can invite in casual wine enthusiasts who otherwise might be intimidated by an Old World naming convention.